thimarsola/theme/README.md

 #project-name

-This is repository for the website [package-name](https://domain "package-name").
+This is repository for the website [project-name](https://domain "project-name").

-This website was develop by [Goognet Solução Digital](https://goognet.com.br "Agência Especializada em Marketing Digital").
+This website was develop by [Goognet Solução Digital](https://www.goognet.com.br "Agência Especializada em Marketing Digital").